 The Accademia Gallery in Florence is a must for art enthusiasts.
 The iconic Michelangelo’s David is at the centre of a fascinating collection of sculptures and 14th-16th paintings that are well worth the long queue.
 You’ll see the greats like Filippo Lippi, Botticelli and a splendid collection of Florentine Gothic work.

 The Accademia is one of Florence’s top attractions.
 As with every popular, crowded museum a guided visit is a good idea.
 A knowledgable guide will make your experience that much more memorable, otherwise opt for one of their informative audio guides.
 Our advice?
 Choose a few things to see properly rather than trying to see it all.
-Visit the official ticketing site to book a trip in advance and avoid queuing.
+Book a guided tour in advance and avoid queuing.
 Or go very early in the morning, before opening time.

 Michelangelo’s work at the Accademia: